-Level 3 includes a scale of inpatient treatment that progresses from minimum engagement to fully-supervised, intensive care.
+Level 3 includes a scale of intensity inpatient treatment that progresses from minimum engagement to fully-supervised, intensive care.

 The National Institute on Drug Abuse (NIDA) describes the many options available to addicts when they seek care for addiction in the U.S: